with #10 – INVITATION TO LOVE: FRAGMENTED VIDEO DIARY

-Jorgos Loukakos was born in Greece.
-Studied (Fine Arts & Photography) and worked in Athens, Amsterdam, Prague.
+Jorgos Loukakos was born in Greece, studied (Fine Arts & Photography) and worked in Athens, Amsterdam, and Prague.
 Currently living in Berlin.

 #10 – INVITATION TO LOVE: FRAGMENTED VIDEO DIARY combines day-to-day autobiographical images in ways that convey a cinematic experience, leading the viewer to question what separates reality from fiction.
 Storylines and plots are suggested but never resolved.
 A fragmented video diary in which each “episode” is treated as a short abstract poem during the editing process.

 © Copyright for all texts published in Stillpoint Magazine are held by the authors thereof, and for all visual artworks by the visual artists thereof, effective from the year of publication.
 Stillpoint Magazine holds copyright to all additional images, branding, design and supplementary texts across stillpointmag.org as well as in additional social media profiles, digital platforms and print materials.
 All rights reserved.